Danny-Devs/gitlify/docs/glossary.md

 A predefined structure for generating prompts to send to LLMs, designed to extract specific types of insights from repositories.

-### Template Category

-A classification for prompt templates based on their purpose (architecture, dependencies, code quality, etc.).

-### Template Usage
+### Repository Analysis

-A record of when and how a template was used during an analysis, including success metrics.
+The process of examining a GitHub repository to extract requirements, architecture, and other insights for PRD generation.

 ## Technical Terms

 ### API Key

-A unique identifier used for authentication with the CodeGrok API.
+A unique identifier used for authentication with the Gitlify API.

 ### Context Window